 if you take seizure medicine (carbamazepine, phenobarbital, phenytoin), or a blood thinner (warfarin, Coumadin, Jantoven).

 If you are using doxycycline to treat gonorrhea, your doctor may test you to make sure you do not also have syphilis, another sexually transmitted disease.

-Doxycycline passes into breast milk and may affect bone and tooth development in a nursing baby.
-You should not breast-feed while you are taking doxycycline.
+Doxycycline can pass into breast milk and may affect bone and tooth development in a nursing infant.
+Do not breast-feed while you are taking doxycycline.

 Doxycycline can cause permanent yellowing or graying of the teeth in children younger than 8 years old.
 Children should use doxycycline only in cases of severe or life-threatening conditions such as anthrax or Rocky Mountain spotted fever.
 The benefit of treating a serious condition may outweigh any risks to the child's tooth development.

 How should I take Ocudox Convenience Kit (doxycycline)?

 Follow all directions on your prescription label.
 Do not take this medicine in larger or smaller amounts or for longer than recommended.

 Take doxycycline with a full glass of water.
 Drink plenty of liquids while you are taking doxycycline.

 Most brands of doxycyline may be taken with food or milk if the medicine upsets your stomach.
 Different brands of doxycycline may have different instructions about taking them with or without food.

 Take Oracea on an empty stomach, at least 1 hour before or 2 hours after a meal.